R8Zorg/hyprland-per-window-layout/README.md

 ## Configuration

 Optional.
 See [configuration.md](configuration.md) for setting default layouts per application.
+It also includes information on configuring **Waybar**

 Tested on Hyprland v0.50.